SixArm/venn/README.md

 Ideas to implement:

   * Add a "--help" option?

+  * Add a way to automatically do unique?

+  * Add exception handling, such as if an input stream is not unique?

 Want to help?
 We welcome help.
 You can open a GitHub issue, or send a GitHub pull request, or email us at sixarm@sixarm.com.